umlaeute/v4l2loopback/README.md

 start announcing CAPTURE capabilities only (so applications that refuse to open devices that have other capabilities apart from capturing can open it too.)

+# CHANGING OPTIONS
+Options that you provided when loading the module (e.g. via `modprobe`) cannot be easily changed on the fly.
+In order to change these options, you must first unload the module with `rmmod` (which will only work if no application is any longer accessing one of the loopback devices) and then load it again (with the new options).

 # ATTRIBUTES
 you can set and/or query some per-device attributes via sysfs, in a human readable format.
 See `/sys/devices/virtual/video4linux/video*/`